Roberto Sanseverino d'Aragona: Appearance and personality

 Neapolitan artist of the fifteenth century, Roberto Sanseverino d'Aragona captain general, 1486 ca.

 Suit of armor of the condottiero Roberto da Sanseverino, captured after his death at the Battle of Calliano (1487).
 However, the helmet is fake.

-In his time as in the coming centuries, Roberto became famous for his high military valor, strategic genius and courage.
+In his time as in the coming centuries, Roberto became famous for his military valor and strategic ability.
 Together and after Bartolomeo Colleoni was the first and most esteemed leader of the Italian peninsula, so much so that it was said that only after his death Alfonso of Aragon could rise to this podium.

 He was shrewd, profiteering and proud, as well as - just like her son Fracasso - angry, fiery and impetuous: she often fell subject to violent attacks of anger in public; it is known when in 1466, in the garden of the Duchess of Calabria, he came to seriously insult the prince of Salerno, his namesake, for a dispute over some properties.
 He was stubborn and impatient, thirsty for honors.

 Judging by his armor, now on display in the Kunsthistorisches Museum in Vienna, Roberto was of very short stature.
 Conversely, Aliprando Caprioli describes him as follows: "Roberto was tall, and strong; of white face, and of chestnut eyes and hair".
 Sigismondo de' Conti, who saw him in 1485, uses these words:

 Roberto was pompously dressed and his advanced age did not deprive him of the strength to handle weapons and stand on the horse; his face presented all the majesty of a great captain.